 (1) Existing law, the California Fair Employment and Housing Act, prohibits housing discrimination based on specified characteristics.
 Existing law defines discrimination to include refusal to sell, rent, or lease housing accommodations.
-Under existing law, discrimination does not include refusal to rent or lease a portion of an owner-occupied single-family house to a person as a roomer or boarder living within the household if no more than one person is to live within the household, as specified.
+Under existing law, discrimination does not include refusal to rent or lease a portion of an owner-occupied single-family house to a person as a roomer or boarder living within the household if no more than one roomer or boarder is to live within the household, as specified.

-This bill would exempt income received through renting bedrooms or units as a landlord in a nonprofit home-sharing program, as defined, from consideration as income or assets for the purposes of determining eligibility and benefit amounts for public social services, as specified.
-By expanding the scope of eligibility for public social services, thereby increasing duties on counties, the bill would impose a state-mandated local program.
+This bill would exempt income received through renting bedrooms or units as a landlord in a nonprofit home-sharing program, as defined, from consideration as income or assets for purposes of determining eligibility and benefit amounts for public social services, to the extent permitted by federal law.

-(4) The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
+(3) The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.

 This bill would provide that, if the Commission on State Mandates determines that the bill contains costs mandated by the state, reimbursement for those costs shall be made pursuant to the statutory provisions noted above.

-AB 474: 1946.2 CIV, 1946.5 CIV, 12927 GOV
+Statutes affected: AB 474: 1946.2 CIV, 1946.5 CIV, 12927 GOV

 02/06/25 - Introduced: 1946.2 CIV, 1946.5 CIV, 12927 GOV